Did you know that visual content increases the interest of followers in a post by 80 percent?

 Many people think that stock photos are cheesy and they can't possibly look authentic.
 However, many popular brands use stock photos on Instagram and Facebook!

-In fact, when asked what kind of visuals were most commonly used, 35 percent of marketers said they used stock photos.
+In fact, when asked what kind of visuals were most commonly used, 60 percent of social media channels said they used stock photos.

 And your business can use them too!
 If you look in the right places, you can find great photos that will elevate your brand on social media.